pagkly/Zed/Investopedia3/Liability.md

 ### Example of Common Non-Current Liabilities

 -   **Warranty Liability**: Some liabilities are not as exact as AP and have to be estimated.
 It’s the estimated amount of time and money that may be spent repairing products upon the agreement of a [warranty](https://www.investopedia.com/terms/w/warranty.asp).
 This is a common liability in the automotive industry, as most cars have long-term warranties that can be costly.
--   [Contingent Liability Evaluation](https://www.investopedia.com/terms/c/contingentliability.asp): A contingent liability is a liability that may occur depending on the outcome of an uncertain future event.
+-   [[Contingent Liability Evaluation]](https://www.investopedia.com/terms/c/contingentliability.asp): A contingent liability is a liability that may occur depending on the outcome of an uncertain future event.

 ### Less Common Non-Current Liabilities